-Licensed Acupuncturist (LAc) and Doctor of Acupuncture and Herbal Medicine (DACM), and Physical Therapist Assistant (PTA) , Intern
+Licensed Acupuncturist (LAc) and Doctor of Acupuncture and Herbal Medicine (DACM), Diplomate of Oriental Medicine (Dipl.
+OM) and Physical Therapist Assistant (PTA)

 Anjalee Patel, LAc, DACM, Dipl.
 OM, PTA, has been studying East Asian medicine for a little over four years and has a Doctorate of Acupuncture and Chinese medicine from Pacific College of Health and Science.
-Additionally, she has a Bachelor of Arts in Psychology from University of Illinois at Chicago and an Associate’s Degree in Applied Science from Morton College.
+Additionally, she has a Bachelor of Arts in Psychology from University of Illinois at Chicago and an associate degree in Applied Science from Morton College.
 She also has been a licensed Physical Therapist Assistant since 2015 and is still practicing today.

 Anjalee’s passion for East Asian Medicine started five years ago when she was experiencing migraines, dizzy spells and extreme fatigue.
-She was told by medical professionals that they cannot find out what was causing these symptoms.
+She was told by medical professionals that they could not find out what was causing these symptoms.
 Her cousin mentioned acupuncture and herbal medicine to her, specifically, about Ginger Michels and how much she helped him.
 She went to Ginger for help and the rest is history.
 During her own healing journey and schooling, she discovered that she wants to provide a safe and peaceful space for people to receive the help they want.
 She also believes that her diverse background encourages her to be open and empathetic when healing others, which she believes is remarkably important.
 Anjalee uses acupuncture, moxibustion, cupping, Guasha, herbal medicine, lifestyle modification, exercises and nutrition to provide a whole-body approach to healing.

 Anjalee has a daughter, a dog, a parrot and a husband that she cannot imagine her life without.
 She enjoys various types of music, movies and shows, but would rather take a long Epsom salt bath while listening to some sounds of nature and doing some breath work.
 She is still waiting for her acceptance letter from Hogwarts School of Witchcraft and Wizardry.